 Discover a castle

-Last summer we discovered one of the most beautiful locations to visit in New Jersey, Kip’s Castle.
+A few summers ago we discovered one of the most beautiful locations to visit in New Jersey, Kip’s Castle.
 The view of the castle is impressive.
 Originally referred to as “Kypsburg” it took over three years to build in the early 1900’s.
 The County of Essex became it’s most recent owner in 2007 and integrated into it’s offerings of outdoor films and concerts.
-Under normal circumstances visitors are permitted to tour the first floor of the castle.
+Visitors are permitted to tour the first floor of the castle.

 From the Essex County Park’s website, “Kip’s Castle is a magnificent 9,000 square foot mansion that replicates a medieval Norman castle.
 The estate spans eleven acres of land on the ridge of First Mountain, resting in both Montclair and Verona townships, and provides spectacular views of New York City.